-Fortunately, when you run the Ordinary Least Squares (OLS) regression tool, you are presented with a set of diagnostics that can help you figure out whether you have a properly specified model; a properly specified model is one you can trust.
-This document examines the six checks you'll want to pass to have confidence in your model.
-Those six checks, and the techniques that you can use to solve some of the most common regression analysis problems, are resources that can definitely make your work easier.
+Fortunately, when you run the Generalized Linear Regression (GLR) tool, you are presented with a set of diagnostics that can help you figure out whether you have a properly specified model; a properly specified model is one you can trust.
+This document examines and explains several of these checks you'll want to pass in order to have confidence in your model.
+These diagnostics, and the techniques that you can use to solve some of the most common regression analysis problems, are resources that can make your work easier.

-Once you understand the information presented below, you might decide to use the Exploratory Regression tool to help you find a model that meets all the requirements of the ordinary least squares method.
+Once you understand the information presented below, you might decide to use the Exploratory Regression tool to help you find a model that meets all the requirements of the GLR method.

 Choosing the variable you want to understand, predict, or model is your first task.
 This variable is known as the dependent variable.
 Childhood obesity, crime, and test scores would be the dependent variables being modeled in the examples described above.

 With the dependent variable and the candidate explanatory variables selected, you are ready to run your analysis.
-Always start your regression analysis with Ordinary Least Squares or Exploratory Regression because these tools perform important diagnostic tests that let you know if you've found a useful model or if you still have some work to do.
+It is suggested to start your regression analysis with Generalized Linear Regression (GLR) or Exploratory Regression, because these tools perform important diagnostic tests that tell you if you've found a useful model or if you still have some work to do.

-The OLS tool generates several outputs including a map of the regression residuals and a summary report.
+The GLR tool generates several outputs, including a map of the regression residuals, charts, and a summary report.
 The regression residuals map shows the under- and overpredictions from your model, and analyzing this map is an important step in finding a good model.
 The summary report is largely numeric and includes all the diagnostics you will use when going through the six checks below.